Quartzite Countertops: Pros and Cons to Consider

 Cons:

 1. Expensive: Quartzite is one of the most expensive countertop materials on the market.
-The cost can be higher than granite or marble due to its rarity and durability.
+The cost can be higher than granite, man-made quartz, or marble due to its rarity and durability.

 3. Limited Color Options: While there are a variety of colors and patterns available, the options for quartzite countertops are still more limited than other materials like granite or marble.

-4. Heavy: Quartzite is a very heavy material, which can make installation difficult and may require extra support to ensure it is installed correctly.
+4. Heavy: Quartzite is an extremely heavy material, which can make installation difficult and may require extra support to ensure it is installed correctly.
+This also makes it challenging to mount as wall-cladding and on other vertical surfaces.

 Interior picture of the same White Santorini Quartzite slab.
-Note the beautiful natural quartz which contributes to the beautiful patterning and tough but brittle nature of the material.
+Note the beautiful natural quartz crystals formations inside, which contribute to the beautiful patterning and tough but brittle nature of the material.

 Kitchen Visualizer